-Our Head Start children begin their health screenings at our Child Screening Days.
-Through collaborative efforts with our community professionals we offer on-site physical examinations, dental exams, fluoride treatment, hemoglobin, lead, vision, speech, hearing and developmental screenings.
-Parents are made aware of any needed follow-up and have access to community professionals to discuss their child's needs.
+Our Head Start children begin their health screenings at our Child Screening Days in August.
+Through collaborative efforts with our community professionals, we offer on-site physical exams, dental exams, fluoride treatment, hemoglobin, lead, vision, speech, hearing and developmental screenings.
+Parents are made aware of any needed follow-up and have access to our community professionals to discuss their child's needs.
 These screening days are extremely helpful to both parents and staff.
-Parents are able to obtain everything their child needs in one visit and staff are able to complete all needed developmental screenings!
+Parents are able to obtain everything their child needs in one visit and staff are able to complete all needed developmental and sensory screenings.

 Dental follow-up is the biggest concern for our Head Start children.
-Our program is a rural program and access to the specialized pediatric dentistry that the majority of our children need is not available within our county.
-We have three pediatric dental partnerships, as well as a family dental partnership.
-We have been able to provide an on-site pediatric dental consultation for families to establish a dental treatment plan for their child, including both in-office and surgical treatments.
-We offer transportation assistance to all families which enables them to keep their appointments and obtain their child's dental care.
+Our program is a rural program and access to the specialized pediatric dentistry that the majority of our children need, is not available within our county.
+We have three out of town pediatric dental partnerships, as well as a local family dental partnership.
+We are thrilled to provide an on-site pediatric dental consultation for families to establish a dental treatment plan for their child, including both in office and outpatient hospital treatment.
+We also offer transportation assistance to all families which enables them to keep their appointments and obtain their child's dental care.
+Due to the pandemic, many dental surgeries and in office treatments were cancelled from March to the end of the program year.

-Childhood obesity is an additional concern for our children.
-Emphasis on positive choices regarding food choices, decreasing screen time and increasing physical activity.
-Some of the avenues we use to aid our families in combatting the issue of childhood obesity include: I Am Moving, I Am Learning in the classroom, Healthy Beginnings, nutritional handouts sent home with children and nutrition training (healthy snacking & grocery shopping within your budget) at parent meetings provided by our partnership with our Ohio State Extension service.
+Childhood obesity and underweight children are additional concerns for our children.
+Emphasis on positive and healthy food choices, decreasing screen time and increasing physical activity is stressed.
+Utilizing I Am Moving, I Am Learning in the classroom, Healthy Beginnings, Nutritional handouts and nutritional trainings including Healthy Snacking, Grocery Shopping and Budgeting Your Money are provided at our Parent Meetings facilitated by our partnership with our Ohio State Extension office.